Food and Drug Administration, HHS.

 Notice of availability.

-Although you can comment on any guidance at any time (see 21 CFR 10.115(g)(5)), to ensure that the Agency considers your comment on this draft guidance before it begins work on the final version of the guidance, submit either electronic or written comments on the draft guidance by January 10, 2017.
-Submit written or electronic comments on the collection of information by November 14, 2016.
+Submit either electronic or written comments on the draft guidance by December 13, 2018 to ensure that the Agency considers your comment on this draft guidance before it begins work on the final version of the guidance.
+Submit either electronic or written comments on the collection of information by November 13, 2018.

 Submit electronic comments in the following way: